TheMaster1127/HTH/README.md

 - This project is specifically for AutoHotKey V1.
 - AHK-to-js is still in development.
 - Documentation coming soon.
--Just one thing: if you want to try it now, after an `IfMsgBox` at the end, add `} ; end of ifmsgbox`
+- Just one thing: if you want to try it now, after an `IfMsgBox` at the end, add `} ; end of ifmsgbox`

 Example:
 ```ahk